 - 96 hours CPE, to include at least 36 hours of accounting/auditing, 4 hours of Board approved ethics, and no more than 20 hours of behavioral if completed by December 31, 2017

 I received the audit notification letter and have a question or need additional information about the audit.
 Who do I contact?

 For questions regarding the audit, contact the Bureau of Education and Testing’s Continuing Education Unit at 850.921.8582.

 What happens if I fail to comply with the audit?

-Failure to comply with the audit is a violation of the public accountancy practice act, and may subject your license to disciplinary action by the Board of Accountancy.
+Failure to comply with the audit is a violation of the public accountancy practice act and may subject your license to disciplinary action by the Board of Accountancy.
 Licensees who fail to comply with the audit will be referred to the Board of Accountancy’s Enforcement Section.
-The public accountancy practice act provides a range of penalties for violation of CPE requirements; to include, but are not limited to, a fine, reprimand, probation, and suspension of your license.
+The public accountancy practice act provides a range of penalties for violations of CPE requirements; these include, but are not limited to, a fine, reprimand, probation, and suspension of your license.

 What happens if staff review or review by the Committee on Continuing Professional Education determines that courses are either improperly classified or do not otherwise meet the requirements?

 The Florida certified public accountant will be given 30 days from the date of notification to comply with the continuing professional education requirements.
 Florida certified public accountants who complete the continuing professional education requirements timely but who are found to be deficient after December 31 of their renewal year must correct the error and pay a $50 fine within 30 days.

 Renewing Your CPA License

 The Re-establishment Period: The Re-establishment Period is the two-year period for completing the CPEs.
 Generally, this period is from July 1 of one renewal year to June 30 of next renewal two years later.
 For initial licenses, this period begins the date the license was issued and ends the third June 30th after initial licensure date.